akutzer/semantic-retrieval/TASKS.md

 ## 5. Evaluation
 ### Metrics (assigned: Florian, Till)
-Implement metrics, like top-k accuracy, mean reciprocal rank, precision/recall, etc., which are suitable for our models and datasets. \
+:hourglass_flowing_sand: Implement metrics, like top-k accuracy, mean reciprocal rank, precision/recall, etc., which are suitable for our models and datasets. \
 The metrics should use a fairly universal interface, so the outputs of the models can be easily converted into fitting data formats, that can interact with the metrics. \
 Count the parameters in a model, meassure the FLOPs and ms per answer-retrieval.
 (Parameters & FLOPs only necessary for neural IR approaches)